nus-cvml/awesome-temporal-action-segmentation/README.md

     - Guodong Ding, and Angela Yao, *ECCV 2022*.

 ## Citation
 If you find this repository helpful in your research, please consider citing our survey as:
 ```
 @article{ding2022temporal,
-    title={Temporal Action Segmentation: An Analysis of Modern Technique},
+    title={Temporal Action Segmentation: An Analysis of Modern Techniques},
     author={Ding, Guodong and Sener, Fadime and Yao, Angela},
     journal={arXiv preprint arXiv:2210.10352},
     year={2022}